iron0012/SaleAskingPriceRatioPredictor/README.md

 ----------

 - In many markets, sales prices are generally different from asking prices.
-- This sale price/asking price ratio (hereafter referred to as *price ratio*) is inherent difficult to predict because it depends not only on economic demand, but also the individual strategy of the agent or the seller.
+- This sale price/asking price ratio (hereafter referred to as *price ratio*) is inherently difficult to predict because it depends not only on economic demand, but also the individual strategy of the agent or the seller.
 Our goal is to try to incorporate this aspect of the process into the model.
-- It is expected that the final sale price of a property depends on many factors, so we cannot expect the agent's description to have very high predictive power, especially since all of them are prone to embellish the attractions and diminish the flaws of the property.
+- It is expected that the final sale price of a property depends on many factors, so we cannot expect the agent's description to have a very high predictive power, especially since all of them are prone to embellish the strengths and diminish the flaws of the property.
 Nevertheless, we do expect the description to shed light on the condition of the property.
 Here we attempt to answer the question: *How much does an agent’s description of a property have any predictive value on price?*
 - Objectives:
 	1. To use Natural Language Processing and Machine Learning to find out if there is the agents' description of a property has any predictive power on how much the *sale* price will go above or below asking (i.e., the sale price/asking price ratio)
 	2. To construct a webapp that allows the user to input relevant information and outputs the predicted sale price.